DeMar DeRozan: Personal life

 DeRozan is the son of Frank and Diane DeRozan.
-DeRozan's mother was diagnosed with lupus when he was little.
+DeRozan's mother was diagnosed with lupus when he was a small child.
 While with the Raptors, DeRozan helped raise awareness and educate Canadians on the disease in part by partnering with Lupus Canada.
 DeRozan lost his father Frank DeRozan on February 19, 2021 after battling several longtime health issues.
 He said he would regularly fly to Los Angeles from San Antonio or any city he was playing in to be by his side throughout his last moments.

 DeRozan has a daughter born in 2013 named Diar, who gained national attention in 2023 after consistently shrieking during free throws in the Bulls' play-in tournament game against the Toronto Raptors.
 The Raptors shot just 18-of-36 from the free throw line, with many calling Diar an integral piece of the Bulls' 109–105 victory.
 After the game, Raptors forward Scottie Barnes admitted that the screaming had an impact on Toronto's free throw shooting.
 Diar later received several online threats.

-DeRozan also suffers from depression, and is an advocate for others suffering with it.
+DeRozan has openly struggled with depression, and is an advocate for others suffering with it.
 After DeRozan and fellow NBA player Kevin Love spoke publicly on mental health it prompted the NBA to add a new rule that requires a team to have at least one full time licensed mental health professional on their staff.
 The duo also appeared in a PSA video by the NBA that launched the new mental health professional program alongside a new website with various mental health resources.
 In 2024, DeRozan's book, Above the Noise: My Story of Chasing Calm, was published by Harmony Books.
 The book describes his experiences with depression, growth, and the slow process of healing.

 DeRozan is nicknamed "Deebo" after the character from the 1995 film Friday.
 He received the name as a sixth grader when he beat up an eighth grader during a basketball game at school.
 DeRozan has reflected on the awareness of his neighborhood nickname: "When people call me that, you have to know me from back home, so when it started carrying over to the NBA, I was just like I don't know how it got to the league."

 DeRozan was mentioned in "Not Like Us", a diss track by the American rapper and fellow Compton native Kendrick Lamar, amidst his highly publicized feud with the Canadian rapper Drake in May 2024.
 He was invited on stage during the 2024 The Pop Out: Ken & Friends concert held on Juneteenth, where Lamar first performed "Not Like Us" live, along with fellow NBA player and Los Angeles area native Russell Westbrook.
 DeRozan additionally had a cameo in the music video of "Not Like Us", which was symbolically released on July 4, 2024.
 It won the 67th Grammy Award for Best Music Video.

-DeRozan got into an altercation with a fan at a sushi restaurant on April 19, 2025, after the fan shone the light from his phone in Derozan's face.
+DeRozan got into an altercation with a fan at a sushi restaurant on April 19, 2025, after the fan shone the light from his phone in DeRozan's face.